NeonLaw/codebase/.github/ISSUE_TEMPLATE/feature_request.md

 ## For the Assignee

-- [ ] Create a branch prefixed `feature/` that solves the issue above.
+- [ ] Create a branch or branches prefixed `feature/` that solves the issue above.
-- [ ] Add this issue to a CHANGELOG file
+- [ ] Add this issue to one or more CHANGELOG files
-- [ ] Verify this is deployed on Staging.
+- [ ] Verify this is fully deployed on Staging and comment on this issue with the commit or PR.
-- [ ] Verify this is deployed on Production.
+- [ ] Verify this is fully deployed on Prodcution and comment on this issue with the commit or PR.